-In Playing Jane, there are a lot of references to Barbie – not just as a doll, but as an icon, a pillar of perfection and an impossible ideal.
+In Princess Smile, there are a lot of references to Barbie – not just as a doll, but as an icon, a pillar of perfection and an impossible ideal.
 Almost every woman who grew up in America as a Baby Boomer, a Gen X, Gen Y and even Millennial, can identify on some level with the omnipotent and often irritating influence of Barbie.

 It was no secret I had an unhealthy obsession with Barbie dolls as a child.
 Barbie … plastic, blond and willing to do anything one could dream up.
 Her only limitations were those of the owner’s imagination.